john-lynch/BpfLayout/README.md

 *
 ### GridColumnDefinition

-Defines a column in a `Grod` as a child element of the `GridColumnDefinitions` parameter.
+Defines a column in a `Grid` as a child element of the `GridColumnDefinitions` parameter.

 #### Example